 Since 2015, HNTB has worked on the Feasibility Study, Preliminary and Final Design, and Construction Management.

 During the project’s feasibility study, HNTB, as a major subconsultant partner, was integral to the development and selection of a locally preferred alternative (LPA).
-HNTB analyzed, screened, and worked with our partners to make decisions related to three potential BRT alignments.
+The firm analyzed, screened and worked with partners to make decisions related to three potential BRT alignments.
 In addition, HNTB led an extensive public outreach program, developed the project purpose and need statement, and prepared the documentation to request entry into FTA Project Development.

-Currently, HNTB, is the prime consultant providing construction management services.
-Our committed team helped the client execute the Small Starts Grant Agreement in December 2020 and oversaw value engineering, independent cost estimating, integrated schedule, constructability review, FTA coordination, and implementation strategy for selection of the construction contractor.
-HNTB helped lead the client through the contractor bidding negotiation and on-boarding process in preparation for construction of the first BRT and Capital Investment Grant (CIG) project in the state of Wisconsin.
-Construction is expected to last two construction seasons (Spring to Fall 2021 and 2022).
+HNTB also served as the prime consultant, providing construction management services.
+HNTB's committed team helped the client execute the Small Starts Grant Agreement and oversaw value engineering, independent cost estimating, integrated schedule, constructability review, FTA coordination, and implementation strategy for selection of the construction contractor.
+The firm helped lead the client through the contractor bidding negotiation and on-boarding process in preparation for construction of the first BRT and Capital Investment Grant (CIG) project in the state of Wisconsin.

 In alignment with MCTS's mission to create a sustainable, low-emission transportation solution, the Connect 1 BRT system features numerous battery electric buses (BEBs).
 In order to ensure reliable transportation for the Milwaukee commuters, HNTB provided design services for an ABB-manufactured charging station for the BEBs.